Mirrors

 Dielectric mirrors

-Dielectric mirrors are well-suited for directing, modifying and imaging light beams
+Dielectric mirrors for the directing, modifying and imaging of light beams

 Highly reflective mirror